-Arslan Khan is from Pakistan with high ambitions to achieve his goals in life.
-He is a freelance writer.
-Writing articles is his hobby.
+Arslan is from Pakistan with high ambitions to achieve his goals in life.
+MAK760 is a freelance writer.
+Writing articles is his passion.

 Argentina's FIFA World Cup Finals

-Argentina has been one of the most successful national football teams in the world, having won two World Cups in 1978 and 1986.
+Argentina has been one of the most successful national football teams globally, having won two World Cups in 1978 and 1986.
 In 1930, 1990, and 2014, Argentina was runner-up three times.
 The team has been in all four World Cups.
-The number of shows lags behind Brazil, Italy, and Germany.
-Argentina won the Copa America 14 times, less than Uruguay.
+However, the number of shows lags behind Brazil, Italy, and Germany.
+Argentina won Copa America 14 times, less than Uruguay.
 Besides, Argentina also won the Confederation Cup and Gold Medals at the 2004 and 2008 Olympic Football Tournaments.
 Earlier, Argentina had won two silver medals in the 1928 and 1996 editions.
 At other levels of international competition, Argentina has won the FIFA Under-20 World Cup record six times.
 The FIFA Under-17 World Cup is the only FIFA international competition that Argentina has won.